jwaghetti/docker-dyndns-godaddypy/README.md

 The record is updated immediately on GoDaddy domain configuration, but it takes some time to propagate the DNS records.

 The script only updates records already existent.
 Check GoDaddyPy lib to adapt the script to your needs (including creating new records on the code).

+Copyright (C) 2017-2018 Jean Waghetti.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.